Skip to content

 This programme is currently being delivered in various hospitals in Central African Republic, Mali, Sierra Leone, South Sudan and Yemen.

-The Basic Clinical Nursing Care curriculum has been recognised as Continuous Professional Development programme by the Ministries of Health of Sierra Leone and South Sudan.
+The Basic Clinical Nursing Care curriculum has been recognised as Continuous Professional Development programme by the Ministries of Health of Sierra Leone, South Sudan and Mali.
 This means that all learners who complete the programme receive a certificate issued jointly by the MSF Academy and the national authorities.

 A learner prepares for a practice session at the skills lab. ©Florence Miettaux